antonpaquin/homelab/pulumi/top/azumanga/docs/README.md

 It will inspect the current state of the cluster, and make changes to bring it into line with the configuration.
 This usually takes a while (~minutes).

+The config/secrets password is empty (set PULUMI_CONFIG_PASSPHRASE="") or just hit enter when it prompts you.

+If something is wrong about the spec, it will try to create it anyway for 10 minutes before erroring.
+It's easiest to just let this time out.

+If you abort early, then pulumi's state file (the "stack") won't update, which will cause "resource already exists" errors later.
+Delete the resources that were created and let pulumi recreate them.